-The Signet has been the quarterly journal of Phi Sigma Kappa since 1879.
-Currently the Signet is funded jointly by the Grand Chapter and the Phi Sigma Kappa Foundation.
-The increases in the publishing and postage costs associated with producing the Signet, combined with the Fraternity’s growing membership roll, was the primary catalyst for creating the Sustaining Member program.
+The Signet was the quarterly journal of Phi Sigma Kappa since 1879 and recently moved to a twice-yearly distribution model.
+Currently, the Signet is funded jointly by the Grand Chapter and the Phi Sigma Kappa Foundation.
+The increases in the publishing and postage costs associated with producing the Signet, combined with the Fraternity’s growing membership roll, was the primary catalyst for creating the “Forever Phi Sig” Sustaining Member program.

 These increasing costs, combined with the need to continue adding programs like traveling leadership consultants, regional and national leadership schools and conclaves, and improved technology, made it vital to seek additional income sources.
-Further, it was decided not saddle the undergraduate members with an additional fee increase that many could ill afford (presently, initiate and census fees from students make up 63% of the Grand Chapter’s operating budget income).
+Further, it was decided not to saddle the undergraduate members with an additional fee increase that many could ill afford.

 HOW THE SUSTAINING MEMBER PROGRAM WORKS

 The 55th General Convention recommended that the annual Sustaining Member fee be set at $25 per respondent, of which $5 would go to the Grand Chapter with the remainder being used by the participating alumni club.
 Alumni Clubs have two options for participation:

 The alumni club collects the Sustaining Member dues from its alumni membership and remits to the Grand Chapter the $5 per respondent fee.